 2021 Toolkit for Success Interns met with Program Coordinator Angel Torres and Director of Education Donna Hammer for lunch.
 From left to right: Sarah Waldych, Angel Torres, Patrick Chen, Donna Hammer, Tannishtha Saha, and Wenxi Wu.
 Not included: Shane Amare and Neil Shah.

-Toolkit For Success is a pre-college research and workshop immersion program for newly admitted underrepresented minority physics majors.
+Toolkit For Success is a pre-college research and workshop immersion program for newly admitted underrepresented minority physics majors and transfer students.
 Established by UMD Department of Physics' Office of Student & Education Services, Toolkit aims to empower and prepare underrepresented students through research, academic & career development, and community prior to their first semester.
 Next year’s program will run from June 27th to August 5th, 2022.